My 2026 MacBook Air Developer Setup: Clean, Lean, and Reproducible

 8. Browser Discipline: Explicit Roles

-One browser eating 8 GB of RAM because you have 300 tabs is a design failure, not a hardware failure.
+One browser eating 8 GB of RAM because I had 300 tabs is a design failure, not a hardware failure.

 Define explicit roles: